-Presentations will be held via ZOOM.
-Please ensure you are familiar with screen sharing and presenting using ZOOM for an effective presentation.
-A Zoom link and presentation schedule will be made available towards to end of the term.
+Presentations will be held via Zoom on Tuesday, 8 October.
+Please ensure you are familiar with screen sharing and presenting using Zoom for an effective presentation.
+A Zoom link and presentation schedule will be made available towards the end of term.